forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 ![](/uploads/2018/01/forestry-io-deployment-setup.png)

 Congratulations!
-Now your CMS is synced with your source code and your editing team can start making commits.
+Now your CMS is sync'd with your source code and your editing team can start making commits.
 Depending on the size of your site, Forestry might take a few minutes to import and parse your project.

 ## Document State